junxit/us-congress-bills-111/bill.md

   - **(3)** by striking subparagraph (E).
 - **(b)** *Application; Transition period*
   - **(1)** *In general* The amendments made by this section shall take effect on the date of enactment of this Act and shall apply to any lease for exploration, development, or production of minerals, as defined by the Outer Continental Shelf Lands Act (43 U.S.C.
 1331 et seq.), that the Secretary of the Interior awards after the date of enactment of this Act.
   - **(2)** *Transition period* Notwithstanding paragraph (1), not later than 6 months after the date of enactment of this Act, the President shall require any person who holds, on the date of enactment of this Act, a lease for exploration, development, or production of minerals, as defined by the Outer Continental Shelf Lands Act (43 U.S.C.
-1331 et seq.), located in the navigable waters, adjoining shoreline, or the exclusive economic zone of the United States to provide evidence of financial responsibility consistent with the amendments made by this section.
+1331 et seq.), located in the navigable waters, adjoining shoreline, or the Exclusive Economic Zone of the United States to provide evidence of financial responsibility consistent with the amendments made by this section.

 ## § 4.
 Damages to human health

 - **(a)** *In general* Section 1002(b)(2) of the Oil Pollution Act of 1990 (33 U.S.C.
 2702(b)(2)) is amended by adding at the end the following:
-  > - **(G)** *Human health* Damages to human health, including fatal injuries, which shall be recoverable by any claimant who has a demonstrable, adverse impact to human health or, in the case of a fatal injury to an individual, a claimant filing a claim on behalf of such individual.
+  > - **(G)** *Human health*
+  >   - **(i)** *In general* Damages to human health, including fatal injuries, which shall be recoverable by any claimant who has a demonstrable, adverse impact to human health or, in the case of a fatal injury to an individual, a claimant filing a claim on behalf of such individual.
+  >   - **(ii)** *Inclusion* For purposes of clause (i), the term “human health” includes mental health.

 - **(b)** *Application* The amendment made by subsection (a) shall apply to all claims arising from events or activities occurring on or after April 19, 2010, including such claims pending on or before the date of enactment of this Act.